Ian Happ Player Props: Cubs vs. Phillies

 Ian Happ At The Plate

-- Happ leads Chicago with 71 hits and an OBP of .391 this season.
+- Happ has 71 hits and an OBP of .389, both of which are tops among Chicago hitters this season.

-- Among qualified hitters in MLB play, his batting average ranks 61st, his on-base percentage ranks 10th, and he is 80th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 64th in batting average, 10th in on-base percentage, and 83rd in slugging.

-- Happ has had at least one RBI in 28.0% of his games this year (21 of 75), with more than one RBI 11 times (14.7%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Happ has picked up an RBI in 27.6% of his games this year, with two or more RBI in 14.5% of his games.
+He has also driven in three or more runs in four contests.

-- He has scored in 32.0% of his games this year, with more than one run scored in 8.0%.
+- He has scored in 24 of 76 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.